Home

 Jacoby Heights History

-In the early 1900s, Charles W. Brown, a successful Illinois clothier, financed the building of three stately mansions along the Rock River, just south of the Spring Creek and near a road later named for the creek.
-The homes, one for each of his three daughters, were built next to the L.C.
+In the early 1900s, Charles W. Brown, a successful Illinois clothier, financed the building of three stately mansions along the Rock River, just south of the creek named Spring Creek and on the road later named for the creek.
+The homes at 1 (south), 3 and 6 Jacoby Place, one for each of his three daughters, were built next to the only previous home in the area, the L.C.
 Jacoby mansion.
-After that, things started happening…
+After that, things started happening….

-Military on horses resting by the Needham property in the Jacoby neighborhood in 1916.
+Soldiers from Camp Grant on horses resting by the Needham property in the Jacoby neighborhood in 1916.
 This photo looking west across the Rock River shows the “High Bridge,” later replaced by the Auburn Street bridge.
 Some early spring melts produced thick ice jams, and neighborhood men were called in to help “hold up the bridge” to keep the ice from damaging it.
-Intrigued by the commotion young Albert Needham and his cousin Katherine Needham, granddaughter of local entrepreneur Freeman Graham, are seated in the foreground.
+Intrigued by the commotion are young Albert Needham and his cousin on his father’s side, Katherine Needham.

 The Brewery